NWBY/viennalang/README.md

 Vienna is an experimental programming language built in Zig.

-Below is an example of the language showcasing it's features and syntax:
+Below is an example of the language showcasing it's proposed features and syntax:

 ```
 // Constants